 Arlington Education Foundation Grants

 The Arlington Education Foundation works to support and advance public education in Arlington.
 We fund system-wide initiatives and creative new projects to enhance the educational experiences of Arlington’s teachers and students.
-We have four categories of grants: School Improvement, Development and Expansion, Innovations in Education and Continuing Scholar Awards.
+We have four categories of grants: District Investment, Development and Expansion, Innovations in Education and Continuing Scholar Awards.

 All levels of Arlington Public Schools are eligible to apply – from Menotomy Preschool to the Arlington High School.